-Figure 1: Application dynamic adaptation loop

-Within this dynamic self-adaptation loop, the adequacy of selected services, based on information on devices and services (annotations), is essential.
-Unfortunately, these information are often static and decorrelated from the real environment the devices and services are interacting with.
+Within this dynamic self-adaptation loop, the selected services relevance, based on annotations on devices and services, is essential.
+Unfortunately, these annotations are often static and uncorrelated from the dynamicity of the real physical environment the associated devices and services are interacting with.

-How to improve then the relevance of selected services and dynamically increase the knowledge maintaining the consistency with the real environment?
-The environment is indeed the theater of many physical phenomena, often independently modeled from each other (thermal, quality of service, etc…) but subject to evolutionary principles that involve a common temporality.
-To do so we propose an approach based on the semantic web standards (SWoT) [4] and associated technologies [5].
-Each device, through formal semantic annotations composed of ontological fragments, brings the conceptual knowledge of its domain.
-Aggregated, these fragments allow to dynamically increase the content of a knowledge base (KB).
-Dynamically enriched with values gathered from sensors placed in the environment or embedded on objects, these annotations also allow the KB to maintain its consistency with the environment and its evolution over time.
+How to improve then the relevance of the selected services and dynamically increase the knowledge by still maintaining its consistency with the real environment?
+The environment is indeed the theater of physical phenomena, often independently modeled from each other (temperature, quality of service, etc…) but subject to evolutionary principles involving a common temporality.
+To do so we propose an approach based on semantic web standards (SWoT) [4] and associated technologies [5].
+Each device, through formal semantic annotations composed of ontological fragments, brings the conceptual knowledge of its own domain.
+Aggregated together, all these fragments allow to dynamically (devices discovery/disappearance) increase the terminological content of a centralized knowledge base (KB).
+Dynamically enriched with properties gathered from sensors placed in the environment or embedded on the objects, these annotations also allow the KB to keep knowledge coherency with the environment and its evolution over the time.